Orson Hyde: Church membership and service

 Hyde was present for the founding of the School of the Prophets in 1833.
 He then marched with Zion's Camp in 1834 and became one of the members of the first presiding high council in Kirtland, Ohio.
 He was ordained an apostle of the church on February 15, 1835, as one of the original Quorum of the Twelve, being fifth in seniority.
 David Whitmer, Oliver Cowdery, and Martin Harris performed Hyde's ordination.
 After becoming an apostle, Hyde served additional missions to Vermont, New Hampshire, New York, and Canada.
 He also embarked on a mission with Heber C. Kimball to Great Britain in 1837, returning home in 1838.
 Their efforts were successful in bringing approximately 1,500 converts to the faith.

-Upon returning from Britain, Hyde found the church in a period of persecution and internal dissension.
-He wrote that he felt God was no longer with the church.
-He left the church on October 19, 1838, with Thomas B. Marsh, the presiding member of the Twelve.
-Marsh explained the reasons for their dissent in an affidavit which he and Hyde signed on October 24, 1838, in Richmond, Missouri.
-The reasons they provided included their contention that the Mormons had organized into a company known as the Danites, "who have taken an oath to support the heads of the church in all things that they say or do, whether right or wrong" and that Mormon and Danite vigilantes had burned and looted non-Mormon settlements in Daviess County.
-Marsh and Hyde also claimed that Joseph Smith planned "to take the State, & he professes to his people to intend taking the U.S. & ultimately the whole world."